 Torrevieja Auditorium, a taste of Spanish culture and music

 If you’re looking for an authentic taste of Spain, visit Torrevieja’s superb auditorium.

 Located beside the N-332 adjacent to the Quiron Salud private hospital, Torrevieja’s auditorium building is a majestic oval-shaped building and a work of fine Spanish design and should be on your list of things to do if you're a lover of beautiful architecture.

 Formally known as the International Conservatory of Music Auditorium, the venue hosts live music events throughout the year including popular Spanish artists, ballet performances, and classical music from the Mediterranean Symphony Orchestra.

-Set within the heart of the City, you´ll find an unexpected surprise.
-The Park of Nations is a little slice of tranquility in an otherwise bustling Spanish metropolis.
+Set within the heart of the City, you'll find an unexpected surprise.
+The Park of Nations is a little slice of tranquillity in an otherwise bustling Spanish metropolis.

 The Mediterranean plants and trees provide a home for chickens, cockerels, and peacocks that roam the park grounds freely.

 Our favourite things to do in Torrevieja this summer